facebookresearch/composable-llm/src/apps/gssm/configs/experiment1/README.md

 **Question:**
 Does a transformer do better with a small alpha_X and a big alpha_Z, or a big alpha_X and a small alpha_Z?

+**Layman Question**
+Does a transformer prefer easy to infer latents, or easy to predict latents?

 **How to interpret the results:**
 A small alpha_X mean "easy to infer the latent variables from observations" A small alpha_Z mean "easy to predict the evolution of the latent variables"